core-coin/go-core/README.md

 Specifying the `--devin` flag, however, will reconfigure your `gocore` instance a bit:

  * Instead of using the default data directory (`~/core` on Linux for example), `gocore` will nest itself one level deeper into a `devin` subfolder (`~/core/devin` on Linux).
 Note, on OSX and Linux this also means that attaching to a running devin node requires the use of a custom endpoint since `gocore attach` will try to attach to a production node endpoint by default.
- * Instead of connecting the main Core network, the client will connect to the test network, which uses different P2P bootnodes, different network IDs and genesis states.
+ * Instead of connecting the main Core network, the client will connect to the test network, which uses different P2P bootnodes, different network IDs, and genesis states.

-### Full node on the Koliba test network
+### Full node on the Koliba test network (PoA)

-Gocore also supports connecting to a proof-of-authority based test network called Koliba (operated by members of the community).
+Gocore also supports connecting to a proof-of-authority (PoA) based test network called Koliba (operated by members of the community).
 This network is lighter, more secure.

 ```shell
 $ gocore --koliba console